mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 .. literalinclude:: CodeExamples/filtering.py

-The method :code:`resetFilter` is used to unset the filter such that all items are shown again and the :code:`hasFilter` method is used to determine if the filter is currently set.
+The method :code:`resetFilter` is used to unset the filter so that all items are shown again and the :code:`hasFilter` method is used to determine if the filter is currently set.

 Some actions performed on the :code:`JobTreeView` can trigger the filter to be reset automatically.
 This necessitates the :code:`notifyFilterReset` method in :code:`JobTreeViewSubscriber` which is